aws-samples/psp-reusable-artifacts/terraform/networking/README.md

-# PSP Platform Egineering - Networking
+# PSP Platform Engineering - Networking

-Create PSP ControlPlane Networkingn environment for your Control plane EKS cluster.
+Create PSP Control Plane Networking environment for your Control Plane EKS cluster.
 Your VPC must have:

 - 3 Private for Nodes
   - Tag Subnets with kubernetes.io/role/internal-elb = 1